asibahi/asibahi.github.io/content/thoughts/2025-09-13-a-gentle-introduction-to-z3.md

 Documentation on `z3` and its API use a lot of jargon,[^jargon] which makes the whole thing really difficult to wade into without a previous background.
 I will explain things as I understand when I get to them, but two things really stand out.

-[^jargon]: Domain specific termonology.
+[^jargon]: Domain specific terminology.

 The first is the word `Sort`.
 You see this in the context of arrays and function declarations (we will get to those, I hope).
 But it has nothing to do with .. well .. sorting. `Sort` is just the jargon word for _types_.

-The second one is **constands**.
+The second one is **constants**.
 They are not what a normal person would call constants: they are actually the knobs the solvers use to solve problems.
-There are two types of contants: _free_, which are what one would call variables; and _interpreted_, which is when you'd type an integer literal and clever type machinations turns it into a coonstant in the solver.
+There are two types of constants: _free_, which are what one would call variables; and _interpreted_, which is when you'd type an integer literal and clever type machinations turns it into a constant in the solver.

-Note that also solvers do not work within the regular type system of the programming anguage.
+Note that also solvers do not work within the regular type system of the programming language.
 They have their own types (sorry, sorts), and operations that may or may not map nicely to the language's types and operations.
 Much of the actual code you are writing is about expressing things in the target solver's language. `z3` uses a language called "SMT-LIB2" (henceforth called `smt2`), apparently.
 And you can actually write your constraints immediately in said language and have the library consume it.
 Much of what the bindings is take your code and translate internally to this language before feeding it to the solver.[^dsl]

 [^dsl]: Probably not true.
 For all I know the C API constructs the model directly without the intermediate step.
 However, I found it much easier to understand them in this manner.